Velasko/dotfiles/README.md

 $ cd dotfiles
 ```

-then use GNU stow to create symlinks
+then, go to ./home and use GNU stow to create symlinks

 ```
-$ stow --target ~/ ./home
+$ stow --target ~/ .
 ```